 The individual, partnership, or corporation may file a voluntary petition in bankruptcy; 99 percent of bankruptcies are voluntary petitions filed by the debtor.
 But involuntary bankruptcy is possible, too, under Chapter 7 or Chapter 11.
 To put anyone into bankruptcy involuntarily, the petitioning creditors must meet three conditions: (1) they must have claims for unsecured debt amounting to at least \$13,475; (2) three creditors must join in the petition whenever twelve or more creditors have claims against the particular debtor-otherwise, one creditor may file an involuntary petition, as long as his claim is for at least \$13,475; (3) there must be no bona fide dispute about the debt owing.
-If there is a dispute, the debtor can resist the involuntary filing, and if she wins the dispute, the creditors who pushed for the involuntary petition have to pay the associated costs.
+If there is a dispute, the debtor can resist the involuntary petition have to pay the associated costs.
 Persons owing less than \$13,475, farmers, and charitable organizations cannot be forced into bankruptcy.